opentimestamps/javascript-opentimestamps/README.md

 ```

 Note: The verification will always try to use the local bitcoin node first and fallback to asking block explorers if it isn't possible.
 The connection to the node is made by looking for the `bitcoin.conf` file in the default places according to your OS.
 When there is no running local node, or the verification happen in the browser (which cannot access to your file system looking for the `bitcoin.conf` file) the verify ask information to the block explores.
-Verification using block explorers is convenient but not as secure as askinkg a local node.
+Verification using block explorers is convenient but not as secure as asking a local node.

 #### Upgrade